-Based on the process employed by the Fund to reserve and distribute the credits, management considers the credits to be effectively received as income and expended by the Fund.
-The Fund administered the distribution of utility credits in the amounts of \$1,638,450 and \$1,478,339 for the years ended June 30, 2022 and 2021, respectively.
+Based on the process employed by the Fund to reserve and distribute the credits, management considers the credits to be simultaneously received as income and expended by the Fund.
+The Fund administered the distribution of utility credits in the amounts of \$2,998,140 and \$1,638,450 for the years ended June 30, 2023 and 2022, respectively.
 Accordingly, these amounts are reflected in the accompanying statements of activities as both revenue and program expense.

-10. Commitments and Operating Lease
+10. Operating Leases